aws-samples/amazon-cognito-whatsapp-otp/README.md

 cdk deploy
 ```

+**Note:** - Ensure that the CDK stack is deployed in the same region as the AWS Secrets Manager secret

 ## How it works

 This pattern creates an AWS Lambda function which is the custom sms sender Lambda that gets triggered when notification messages are to be sent from Amazon Cognito.
 The AWS Lambda makes the API call to send the message through WhatsApp.